tinyCLUNX33

 Zephyr integration

-A Zephyr driver (private repository for now) for the Lattice USB23 core was written.
+A Zephyr driver (private repository for now) for the Lattice USB23 core was written, which is comparable in hardware interface with the Synopsys DWC3 core, which is used as specification the driver.

 It can be selected at build-time like any other USB driver in Zephyr.